Restore the form and function of a tooth, with a dental crown

 Once your permanent crown is fabricated, it will be cemented onto your tooth to restore full function and beautiful natural aesthetics.

 How long do dental crowns last for?

 The longevity of your dental crowns depends on a whole range of reasons such as:

 However, you can expect your dental crown to last for between 10 to 20 years, or potentially even longer with maximum care.

 It depends on how badly your dental crown is damaged.
 If you have a small chip, our dentists may repair it using composite resin.
 However, a severely damaged crown may need replacing.

-If you have severely damaged teeth or aesthetic issues, then speak to the expert dental professionals at Oracare about your options, including if dental crowns are for you.
+If you have severely damaged teeth or aesthetic issues and want to seek a second opinion, then you should speak to the expert dental professionals at Oracare about your options.
 Get in touch with the team today.

 New and Existing Patients